Nagez/E-commerce-React/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
-Use username admin and password admin for the admin pages. register or login woth google for the customer pages.
+Use username admin and password admin for the admin pages.

+register or login with google for the customer pages.